milochristiansen/lua/README.md

 But the current expression compiler is not smart enough to do it that way.
 Luckily this is the worst offender, most things produce code that is very close or identical to what `luac` produces.
 Note that the reason why this code is so bad is entirely because the expression used `or` (and the implementation of `and` and `or` is very bad).

+To my knowledge there is only one case where my compiler does a better job than `luac`, namely when compiling loops or conditionals with constant conditions, impossible conditions are elided (so if you say `while false do x(y z) end` the compiler will do nothing).
+AFAIK there is no way to jump into such blocks anyway, so eliding them should have no effect on the correctness of the program.

 The compiler provides an implementation of a `continue` keyword, but the keyword definition in the lexer is commented out.
 If you want `continue` all you need to do is uncomment the indicated line (near the top of `ast/lexer.go`).
 There